NSF NOIRLab Scientific Acknowledgments

 Footnote on title page

-Magellan telescope time was granted by NSF’s NOIRLab, through the Telescope System Instrumentation Program (TSIP).
-TSIP was funded by NSF.
+Magellan telescope time was granted by NSF NOIRLab, through the Telescope System Instrumentation Program (TSIP).
+TSIP was funded by the U.S. National Science Foundation.

 Include Prop.
 IDs and PIs in Observations Section or Acknowledgments Section.